FDA approved for more than 25 years

 Published 07/28/2021

-If you’re experiencing hair thinning, your scalp is extra vulnerable to sunburn and UV damage.
-SPF is the answer — and the best scalp sunscreen for thin hair is easy to apply and doesn’t leave behind a mess.
+If you’re experiencing hair thinning or balding, your scalp is extra vulnerable to sunburn and UV (ultraviolet) damage.
+SPF is the answer.
+The best sunscreen for scalps or thin hair is easy to apply and doesn’t leave behind a mess.

-Whether your excess shedding is the result of androgenetic alopecia (aka male pattern hair loss) or a stress-induced form of hair loss known as telogen effluvium, the right sunscreen can help protect your noggin without messing up your coif.
+Whether your excess shedding is the result of androgenetic alopecia (aka male pattern baldness) or a stress-induced form of hair loss known as telogen effluvium, the right sunscreen can help protect your scalp without messing up your coif.

 Read on to learn how to keep your scalp from getting scorched and which expert-backed, scalp-friendly sunscreen picks we suggest.